 - to conduct and manage our business

-- to identify suspicious purchasing activity (for example, where a card has been used for high-volume and/or high-value purchases or where cardholder and deliver addresses differ) – however, we do not make automated decisions on the basis of such profiling
+- to identify suspicious purchasing activity (for example, where a card has been used for high-volume and/or high-value purchases or where cardholder and delivery addresses differ) – however, we do not make automated decisions on the basis of such profiling

 - to prevent and detect fraud and other crime

 If you choose to pay using Klarna’s payment options ('BillPay' in Switzerland), we will pass to Klarna certain aspects of your personal information, such as contact and order details, in order for Klarna to assess whether you qualify for their payment options and to tailor the payment options for you.
 You can find general information on Klarna here.
 Your personal data is handled in accordance with applicable data protection law and in accordance with the information in Klarna's privacy statement.
 Switzerland Only: For Direct bank transfer, your personal data such as contact and order details, will be processed by Klarna.
 For Pay Now (SOFORT Direct Banking) Your personal data such as contact and order details, will be processed by Klarna.